-The Board has established an anti-hedging policy applicable to our officers, directors, other employees and their family members.
-The policy prohibits any director, officer or other employee of the Company and his or her family members from trading in puts, calls or other derivative securities based on the Company's securities.
+Our Insider Trading Policy, which applies to our officers, directors, other employees and their family members prohibits any director, officer or other employee of the Company and his or her family members from trading in puts, calls or other derivative securities based on the Company's securities.
 In addition, certain forms of hedging or monetization transactions, such as zero-cost collars and forward sale contracts, allow a stockholder to lock in much of the value of his or her holdings, often in exchange for all or part of the potential upside appreciation in the share holdings.
 These transactions allow the stockholder to continue to own the covered securities, but without the full risks and rewards of ownership.
 When that occurs, the owner may no longer have the same objectives as the Company's other stockholders.
 Therefore, directors, officers, other employees and their family members are prohibited from engaging in any such transactions with respect to the common stock owned.